-Manufacturers have a moral and legal obligation when introducing products into society — to make sure their products do not unduly endanger consumers.
+Manufacturers have a moral and legal obligation to make sure their products do not unduly endanger consumers when introducing products into society.
 Unfortunately, some manufacturers shirk those responsibilities or put their desire for profits ahead of their moral and ethical duties.
 Other times, a manufacturer is simply careless.

 Products liability cases are among the most complex legal cases in our court system.
 They almost always involve complicated legal and factual issues.
 You will be faced with a manufacturer and its insurance company, both of whom have the resources to fight you at every step.
 In product liability cases, the courts typically require the hiring of an expert witness, who can analyze the product and explain why it was or was not defective.

 If you suffered an injury or financial loss as the result of a defective product, you probably have a lot of questions about filing a claim.
 We will look at the basics of products liability to help you get started.
 However, these complex cases are always best handled by an experienced defective product attorney you can trust.

 What Is Product Liability?

 In the U.S., manufacturers are responsible for producing safe products or those with adequate warning labels.
 When a manufacturer produces something that is defective or unsafe and allows that product to reach consumers, they may be liable for the resulting damages.
 Product liability law is meant to protect consumers.

 There is no product liability law on a federal level.
 Instead, you must file a product liability claim under state law.
 In Pennsylvania, you may file a claim based on:

 - Negligence: The defendant neglected their duty to provide safe products or warnings, resulting in injury or death.